sfc-gh-kgaputis/snowflake-kafka-smt-examples/README.md

 ```
 ***Please Note:*** These columns will be created automatically when schematization is enabled.

-### AddSinkTimestampHeader
+### AddSchemaIdHeader

-This transform will add the system time (in millis) of the Kafka Connect worker to the Kafka message headers.
-This
+This transform will add the schema ID (version number) of the record's content schema to message headers,
+which can be useful when loading Avro data with a Kafka Schema Registry.
-timestamp will then be present in the RECORD_METADATA variant column in Snowflake.
+The schema ID will then be present in the RECORD_METADATA variant column in Snowflake.

 ### ReshapeVehicleEvent